Contact

 Performance

-The following information was extracted from Ryman Healthcare Limited's half year report, released on 28 November 2024:
+The following information was extracted from Ryman Healthcare Limited's full year report, released on 29 May 2025:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.